Scene Prior Filtering for Depth Super-Resolution: Scene Prior Filtering Network

 \subsection{Network Architecture}

-A naive guided DSR architecture typically incorporates an RGB guidance branch and a depth recovery branch.
-As such, we introduce additional normal and semantic guidance branches, collectively forming the scene prior branch.
+A naive guided DSR architecture generally incorporates an RGB guidance branch and a depth recovery branch.
+In our method, we introduce additional normal and semantic guidance branches, collectively forming the scene prior branch.
 Subsequently, in the depth recovery branch, the HR depth is progressively restored through multiple stages, under the guidance of the scene prior branch.